Unit Delay

 | bus

-Output signal, i.e. input signal delayed by one calculation step.
+The output signal, i.e. the input signal delayed by one calculation step.
 It is specified as a scalar, vector or bus.
 The output signal type corresponds to the input signal type.

 For more details on working with custom bus type, see here.